A Throwaway Line Led 'Washington Post' Reporter To Call Rural Midwest His New Home

 In 2015, Christopher Ingraham wrote a story for The Washington Post that changed his life.

 As a data reporter for the paper, the story's topic — the USDA's "natural amenities index," which measures U.S. counties based on things like climate and topography – came with the territory.
-But it's what he calls a "throwaway line" he wrote that set him and his family on their new path — from daily East Coast grind to full-on "Minnesota niclosece" in the Midwest.
+But it's what he calls a "throwaway line" he wrote that set him and his family on their new path — from daily East Coast grind to full-on "Minnesota nice" in the Midwest.

 If You Lived Here You'd Be Home by Now